Let's Talk

 A multi-agent system consists of several autonomous agents interacting in a shared environment.
 It acts independently or collaboratively to achieve individual or collective objectives.

-These agents are made to solve complicated issues in real-world situations by breaking them into smaller and more manageable subtasks.
+Companies that wonder how to build a AI agent to solve complicated issues in real-world situations can opt to build multi-agent systems.
+These agents break down even the complicated tasks into smaller and more manageable subtasks.
 Higher-level agents prioritize extensive goals while lower-level agents perform more specific jobs.

 1️⃣ Define The Purpose And Environment